 • Our marriage encourages each other and invites the Holy Spirit to guide us in strengthening and giving significance, openness and forgiveness towards one another.

 • We live to serve each other and by serving each other — we live!
 We are deliberate in setting aside time for each other.

-David and Gretchen Willard wrote this article, which you can find in the book, Breakthrough Marriage.
+David and Gretchen Willard wrote this article, which came from the book, Breakthrough Marriage.
 Unfortunately, the book is no longer available.
 But if you can find it, we recommend you read it.
 It truly is a book to help you fall in love with your spouse all over again.

 — ALSO —

 Please click onto the link below to read:

 As you work through the process of writing your vision/mission statement, you could discover the same thing that another couple did:

 “Before we wrote our mission statement, we didn’t realize how secular our goals were.”

 To learn more, please click onto the Growthtrac.com link below to read:

 If you have additional tips you can share to help others, please “Join the Discussion” by adding your comments below.